Immunization Program Receives Resolution for National Infant Immunization Week

 David Woo/Staff Photographer

-From left: Bret Camp of the AIDS Healthcare Foundation, Dallas City Council member Dwaine Caraway and Zachary Thompson, director of Dallas County Health and Human Services.
+Left to right: Bret Camp of the AIDS Healthcare Foundation, Dallas City Council member Dwaine Caraway and Zachary Thompson, director of Dallas County Health and Human Services.

 Dallas County Health & Human Services